-Are you looking to start a business that has the potential to really go places?
+Are you looking to start a UK business that has the potential to really go places?
 Are you ready to get on the move with a new startup venture?
 Got the drive to be a business success?
 Then setting up your on taxi firm could well be the right move for you.

 It’s a business model that has a long and varied history with the first horse-drawn for-hirehackney carriage services appearing in London and Paris in the early 1600’s.
 Obviously we have come a long way since those days with the humble carriage service transforming into a global multi-multi-multi billion pound industry with all manner of “for hire” transport services.

-It’s an industry which has seen steady growth throughout the recession but that certainly doesn't mean that setting up your own taxi/car hire firm will be easy.
+It’s an industry which has seen steady growth throughout the recession but that certainly doesn't mean that setting up your own UK taxi/car hire firm will be easy.
 Hopefully this quick guide will help steer you in the right direction… but don’t worry we won't charge a fare!

 Types of Business